gregg127/anton/docs/docs/03_flux_gitops.md

 # A step back - Flux, Helm, GitOps

-There is still much to be done, but I decided to go on a little side quest.
-Now I keep in the repository YAML manifests downloaded from the source, eg. `cert-manager`.
-This causes my repo to contain a lot of copy-pasted code and makes it hard to manage versioning of those manifests.
-Therefore I decided to go with [Helm](https://helm.sh) and migrate all of my current configuration.
+There's still a lot to do, but I decided to take a little side quest.
+Right now, I keep YAML manifests downloaded from the source (e.g., `cert-manager`) in the repository.
+This makes my repo bloated with copy-pasted code and complicates version management for these manifests.
+So, I decided to switch to [Helm](https://helm.sh) and migrate all my current configuration.

-In order to keep all the configuration needed to setup my cluster in the Git repository I should use `HelmRelease` and `HelmRepository` CRDs.
-The other way would be to use command `helm install` with proper arguments for each thing that I want to install to get the thing working in my cluster.
-So to keep things nice and keep good practises I decided to install [Flux](https://fluxcd.io) in my cluster, so that I could configure everything in GitOps manner and have access to mentioned CRD.
-This will reduce the amount of code I keep in my repository for infrastructural/management elements of my cluster and allow me to create and deploy my applications in GitOps manner using Github.
+To keep all the configuration needed to set up my cluster in the Git repository, I should use the `HelmRelease` and `HelmRepository` CRDs.
+The alternative would be to use the `helm install` command with the proper arguments for each thing I want to install.
+But to keep things clean and follow good practices, I decided to install [Flux](https://fluxcd.io) in my cluster.
+This way, I can configure everything in a GitOps manner and use the mentioned CRDs.
+This will reduce the amount of code in my repository for infrastructure/management elements of my cluster and allow me to create and deploy my applications in a GitOps manner using GitHub.

 !!! warning
-    While experimenting with Flux I encountered error with kustomization, which could not be removed in any way.
-At the end I decided to wipe the cluster, install everything again and start over.
-This was also a good opportunity to check if my previous instructions of setting up the cluster are ok.
+    While experimenting with Flux, I ran into an error with kustomization that I couldn't resolve.
+In the end, I decided to wipe the cluster, reinstall everything, and start over.
+This turned out to be a good opportunity to verify if my previous cluster setup instructions were accurate.

 ## Flux installation

-After minor inconviences I got this working by following the instruction below.
+After some minor inconveniences, I got this working by following the instructions below.

 ### Bootstrap Flux

-1. first of all, generate Github token and export variables:
+1. First, generate a GitHub token and export the variables:
 ```
 export GITHUB_USER=gregg127
 export GITHUB_TOKEN=<secret_token>
 ```
-2. install Flux on your laptop/PC:
+2. Install Flux on your laptop/PC:
 ```
 brew install fluxcd/tap/flux
 ```
-3. bootstrap Flux (this will install flux in the cluster and commit flux-system to the repo):
+3. Bootstrap Flux (this will install Flux in the cluster and commit the `flux-system` to the repo):
 ```
 flux bootstrap github \
   --owner=$GITHUB_USER \